waningflow/CodeRoad/readme_en.md

 ## Description

 - The whole interface is divided into left and right parts.
-On the left is a tree graph generated according to the project directory structure, and each leaf is forced to align.
+On the left it's a tree graph generated according to the project directory structure, and each leaf is forced to align.
 Dependencies are represented by arrows between the leaves.
-On the right is the content of the selected file, which is readable only.
+On the right it's the content of the selected file, which is readable only.
 - Each file has four possible states, represented by four colors.
   - Orange: Has `dependencies`.
 No `dependents`.
 Usually the entry file of the project.
   - Green: Has `dependencies`.
 Has `dependents`.
 Most files will be this state.
   - Purple: No `dependencies`.
 Has `dependents`.
 Usually the utils.
   - White: No `dependencies`.
 No `dependents`.
-Usually some configuration files or others, and all folders are white.
+Usually some configuration files or others.
+All folders are white.
 - There are four control options, the functions are:
   - Toggle the editor.
   - Toggle the dependence type. `show dependencies` or `show dependents`
   - Lock starter file.
-If unlocked, clicking on a file switches to dependencies starting with that file.
-If locked, when clicking on other files, the dependencies displayed will not be switched, only the contents of the editor will be switched.
+If unlocked, clicking on a file switches to dependence graph starting with that file.
+If locked, when clicking on other files, the dependence graph will not be switched, only the contents of the editor will be switched.
   - Adjusting Dependence Depth.
+- Currently supported file types: `.js`,`.jsx`,`.ts`,`.tsx`,`.vue`

 ## Installation